Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Introduction

 The second form of heterogeneity we wish to examine in this study is turbulence anisotropy, a form of heterogeneity in the Reynolds stress tensor.
 Turbulence anisotropy is correlated with deviations in the surface layer scaling of a number of parameters, including the velocity variances \cite{stiperski_dependence_2018,stiperski_anisotropy_2021,stiperski_generalizing_2023,waterman_evaluating_2025}, temperature variance \cite{stiperski_generalizing_2023}, gradients of heat and momentum \cite{mosso_fluxgradient_2024} and the spectra \cite{charrondiere_spectral_2024}.
-In these studies, the Reynolds stress tensor $\overline{u_i'u_j'}$ is decomposed into isotropic and anisotropic components and normalized.
-In Einstein notation, this is written as $b_{ij}=\frac{\overline{u_i'u_j'}}{\overline{u_l'u_l'}}-\frac{1}{3}\delta_{ij}$ \cite{pope_turbulent_2000} where the $\overline{u_lu_l}$ is twice the turbulence kinetic energy and $\delta$ is the Kronecher delta.
+In these studies, the Reynolds stress tensor $\overline{u_i'u_j'}$ is normalized and decomposed into isotropic and anisotropic components.
+In Einstein notation, this is written as $b_{ij}=\frac{\overline{u_i'u_j'}}{\overline{u_l'u_l'}}-\frac{1}{3}\delta_{ij}$ \cite{pope_turbulent_2000} where the $\overline{u_lu_l}$ is twice the turbulence kinetic energy and $\delta$ is the Kronecker delta.
 From this tensor, we extract three invariants.
-While the first is null by definition, the second and third invariants can be mapped into an alternative, linear representation following the original work of \citeA{lumley_return_1977} and the linear representation from \citeA{banerjee_presentation_2007}.
+While the first is null by definition, the second and third invariants can be mapped into a non-linear representation following the original work of \citeA{lumley_return_1977} or the linear representation from \citeA{banerjee_presentation_2007}.
 This linear representation allows examination of the behavior of turbulence and scaling within the invariant map known as the barycentric map of the lumley triangle.
 In this approach from \citeA{banerjee_presentation_2007}, the invariant $y_b$ is defined as a function of the smallest eigenvalue of the anisotropy tensor, and represents the degree of anisotropy, such that

 The second invariant $x_b$ is related to the form of anisotropy (one or two-component), and is written as

 where $\lambda_1$, $\lambda_2$, $\lambda_3$ are the eigenvalues of the normalized anisotropy tensor $b_{ij}$ sorted from largest to smallest.
 Previous work mostly focuses on the invariant $y_b$, with small values indicating very anisotropic turbulence in one or two components and larger values (up to a maximum of $y_b=\sqrt{3}/2$) indicating isotropic turbulence.
 When $x_b$ is small, this indicates primarily two component turbulence and when it is large, turbulence is primarily one component where a single eigenvalue dominates over the others.
 By leveraging $y_b$, \citeA{stiperski_generalizing_2023} and \citeA{waterman_evaluating_2025} were able to produce modified scalings with significant improvement over traditional MOST, where instead of a function $\Phi$ as in equation \eqref{eq:phi_eq}, new curves are fitted with